appwrite/appwrite/docs/tutorials/add-route.md

 * abuse-time - Specifies the time frame (in seconds) relevancy of the all other abuse definitions, per route.

-When using the example below, we configure the abuse mechanism to allow this key combination constructed from the uniq combination of the ip, http method, url, userId to hit the route maximum 60 times in 1 hour (60 seconds * 60 minutes).
+When using the example below, we configure the abuse mechanism to allow this key combination constructed from the combination of the ip, http method, url, userId to hit the route maximum 60 times in 1 hour (60 seconds * 60 minutes).

 ```php
 App::post('/v1/storage/buckets/:bucketId/files')